 Interesting itineraries for Dutch rail day tickets

 The best use of day tickets is to take long trips and/or make multiple stopovers during your travel day.
 An obvious use is to head out to some outlying Dutch cities such as Maastricht, Middelburg or Groningen.

 If you have an unlimited day ticket some example trips could be:

 Amsterdam-Maastricht-Valkenburg, with possible stopovers in Utrecht, Den Bosch, Eindhoven or Roermond.

 Amsterdam-Groningen-Leeuwarden and on to the Friesland coastal villages of Hindeloopen and Stavoren.

 Amsterdam-Middelberg/Vlissingen with stops in Breda, Dordrecht, Rotterdam etc.

-If you have a child aged 4-11 travelling with you they can purchase a standard Rail Runner ticket at the station for €2.50 which is also valid the whole day.
+If you have a child aged 4-11 travelling with you they can purchase a standard Rail Runner ticket online or at the station for €2.50 which is also valid the whole day.
 Children aged 0-3 travel free.

 Do beware that rail maintenance is often planned over weekends so check your route at the NS site before travel.